igorwaw/web-advent/content/2016/17-vault/index.md

 ## Part 1

 Finding a path in a vault.
-At this point I wrote so many programs to find a shortest path in a 2D grid, I could probably do it in my sleep.
-There is a slight twist: a set of doors open/closed depends on the hash of path taken.
+At this point I wrote so many programs to find the shortest path in a 2D grid, I could probably do it in my sleep.
+There is a slight twist: a set of doors open/closed depends on the hash of the path taken.
 That means there's no need to store "already visited states" as I usually do for BFS: even if I enter the same place again, different doors are open so it is a different state.
 And there's really no smart way to solve it, bruteforcing the solution is the only way.

-So, at each step we get a hash of current path, we only need first 4 characters:
+So, at each step we get a hash of the current path, we only need the first 4 characters:
 `hashlib.md5(i.encode()).hexdigest()[:4]`.
 Each character describes one door, they also have coordinates relative to the current place (eg. 0,-1 for up).
-We iterate on those: `for (door, direction) in zip(doorhash,DIRECTIONS):` If that direction is not out of range and door is open - yield it, add to the queue.
+We iterate on those: `for (door, direction) in zip(doorhash,DIRECTIONS):` If that direction is not out of range and the door is open - yield it, add to the queue.

 When we reach the end point, break the loop and check the length of the path.

 ## Part 2

-So now we need to find shortest and longest path.
+So now we need to find the shortest and longest path.
 That's just a simple modification.
 When we reach the end point, don't break the loop, instead append the path to the list of possible paths.

 In the end, just find the shortest and longest string in the list of paths.
-Python's usual min and max functions can do that with just one extra argument `key=len` - meaning it will run `len()` function on each element and use its result as a key for comparison.
+Python's usual min and max functions can do that with just one extra argument `key=len` - meaning it will run the `len()` function on each element and use its result as a key for comparison.

 ## Code